-Beginning Astronomy Help
+Beginning Astronomy Classes

-New Telescope Owners Clinic
+New Telescope Owners Instruction

 Telescope Making Clinic

 Several ASLC members have built their own telescopes ranging from 4.5" to 17.5".
 Making your own scope is an excellent way to begin your amateur astronomy experience.
 Not only will you gain intimate knowledge about the workings of telescopes, but your product will likely be worth several times the money you spent building it.

-Upon sufficient demand the club can conduct a telescope making workshop under the direction of our resident telescope-making expert, Nils Allen.
+Occasionally, the club conducts a telescope making workshop under the direction of our resident telescope-making expert, Nils Allen.
 Participants build a 4.5" Dobsonian reflector telescope using a cardboard mailing tube, precut plywood and supplied optics.
 A nominal fee is charged to cover supplies.
 Nils also works with club members on larger telescope making projects as well as on repairs or upgrades to their scopes.
 Contact Nils if you are interested in the dates of the next clinic, or see the Telescope Making Workshop page for more information.